christopherhuntley/is135-docs/StagUpBootstrap/Part4.md

   > The `images` and `css` folders are self-explanatory.
 The `js` folder is for any Javascript libraries we might want to add later.

 * Within the `css` folder create a blank file named `styles.css`.
-  > This is where we will put our custom overrides to Boostrap's default styling.
+  > This is where we will put our custom overrides to Bootstrap's default styling.

 * In your browser, right-click on each of the following images to save them as new files in your `assets/images` folder (and do not change the filenames):